Jason Burnett

 Jason Nicholas Burnett (born December 16, 1986) is a Canadian trampoline gymnast from Etobicoke, Ontario.
-He is noted for having completed, in training, the world's most difficult trampoline routine with a degree of difficulty of 20.6 and holding the world record of 18.8 for a routine performed in a competition.
+He is noted for having completed, in training, the world's most difficult trampoline routine with a degree of difficulty of 20.6 and holding the former world record of 18.8 for a routine performed in a competition.
 He has placed first in the Canadian National Championships eight times in individual trampoline.
 In the 2008 Olympic Games he won a silver medal.

 Career

 On June 12, 2010, at the Davos Trampoline World Cup he completed a routine with a degree of difficulty (DD or tariff) of 18.80 breaking his own world record of 18.0.
 He finished in 2nd place in the competition.
 He also holds the world record for a synchronised trampoline routine with his partner, Philip Barbaro, with a DD of 16.0.
 However, as their marks for synchronisation and execution were very low, they only came in 7th place in the competition in Quebec City in 2007.

 He has won the Canadian Senior Men's Trampoline Championship eight times, most recently in Ottawa in 2014.

 He currently trains at Skyriders Trampoline Place in Richmond Hill alongside Karen Cockburn and Rosannagh MacLennan with trainer Dave Ross.

 In the preliminary round of the 2008 Summer Olympics in Beijing, Burnett finished in seventh place and qualified for the finals of the trampoline event after a very strong optional routine.
 In the finals, he won the silver medal in the event with the most difficult routine of the competition.

 Before Burnett broke his fibula in 2010, he won 1st place for Men's Individual Trampoline at the Elite Canada competition in Airdrie, Alberta.
 At the Pacific Rim Championships, Burnett won 1st place in both Men's Individual Trampoline and Men's Synchronized Trampoline along with his partner, Charles Thibault.
 Moreover, Burnett took home 1st again at the Canadian Championships in Kamloops, British Columbia.

 In 2011, Burnett won 1st place for Individual Trampoline at the Canada Cup in Airdrie, Alberta with a 17.8 DD.
 At the same competition, he also took home 2nd place for Synchronized Trampoline (again, with Charles Thibault as his partner).